Reforms of the Hongwu Emperor: Central government

-Centralization after 1380 and the replacement of generals by the Emperor's sons
+Centralization after 1380

-In 1380, Grand Councilor Hu Weiyong was imprisoned and executed on suspicion of participating in a conspiracy against the Emperor.
-As a result, his position (which was similar to that of a modern prime minister) and his entire office, the Central Secretariat, were abolished.
-The Emperor also forbade its restoration permanently.
+In 1380, Grand Chancellor Hu Weiyong was imprisoned and executed on suspicion of participating in a conspiracy against the Emperor.
+Following Hu's downfall, the office of grand chancellor and the entire Central Secretariat were abolished.
+The Emperor also permanently forbade the restoration of the chancellery.
 The Emperor then had direct control over six ministries.
-The censorship was temporarily suspended and the Chief Military Commission, which oversaw the armed forces, was divided into five Chief Military Commissions.
-Each commission was responsible for a portion of the troops in the capital and a fifth of the regions.
+The Censorate was reorganized, and the Chief Military Commission, which oversaw the armed forces, was divided into five Chief Military Commissions.
 Additionally, some of the regiments in the capital's garrison were under the direct control of the Emperor.
 One of these regiments, known as the "Embroidered Uniform Guard", acted as the secret police.
 After the reform, the Emperor personally managed the central offices and served as the sole coordinator between departments.
 This resulted in a fragmentation of state authority and government, which prevented the possibility of a coup d'état but also weakened the government's long-term effectiveness.

-The 1380 great purge was succeeded by subsequent trials, targeting not only several ministers and deputy ministers, but also hundreds of less prominent individuals.
-These executions incited a series of protests from officials, who argued that the state apparatus was being demoralized and valuable human resources were being wasted.
+The 1380 purge was succeeded by subsequent trials, targeting not only several ministers and deputy ministers, but also hundreds of less prominent individuals.
+The purge incited a series of protests from officials, who argued that the state apparatus was being demoralized and valuable human resources were being wasted.
 While the Emperor did not punish these critics, he also did not alter his policies.

-The Emperor was fearful of the conspiracy of the generals and as a result, he gradually executed a number of them, particularly in connection with the cases of Hu Weiyong and Lan Yu.
+The Emperor was fearful of the conspiracy of the generals and gradually executed a number of them, particularly in connection with the case of Hu Weiyong.
 This fear was not unfounded, as the risk of a conspiracy by the generals was always present.
 The Emperor himself had come to power through the betrayal of the heirs of Guo Zixing and had also faced conspiracies from his subordinates.
 (Note: For example, the rebellion of Shao Rong in 1362.)
-In the early 1380s, he began to replace deserving generals with his own sons, granting them titles of princes (wang) and military command in various regions.
-Once they reached the age of twenty, they were sent to their designated regions, with the first being in 1378.
+In the early 1380s, he began to replace generals with his own sons, granting them titles of princes (wang) and military command in various regions.
+Once they reached the age of twenty, they were sent to their designated regions, with the first being sent in 1378.
 As they settled into their roles, their importance and influence grew.
-The most significant of the Emperor's sons were Zhu Shuang, Zhu Gang, and Zhu Di, who were based in Xi'an, Taiyuan, and Beijing, respectively, and commanded the armies on the northern frontier.
-Apart from the princes, other members of the imperial family were excluded from the administration of the country.
+The most significant of the Emperor's sons were Zhu Shuang in Xi'an, Zhu Gang in Taiyuan, and Zhu Di in Beijing, who commanded the armies on the northern frontier.
+Members of the imperial clan, including the princes, were excluded from any governmental role.